lupyuen/lupyuen.github.io/src/bisect.md

 | [__Commit #`132`__](https://gist.github.com/lupyuen/5a92fb9ea76751a54d2a82ba0341c493#file-gistfile1-txt-L5582-L5630) | [_Is Bad_](https://gist.github.com/lupyuen/5a92fb9ea76751a54d2a82ba0341c493#file-gistfile1-txt-L5999-L6078)
 | [__Commit #`132`__](https://gist.github.com/lupyuen/5a92fb9ea76751a54d2a82ba0341c493#file-gistfile1-txt-L6079-L6123) | Is the __Breaking Commit__

-# Breaking Commit Got Changed
+# Good Commit Goes Bad

 _Why is Git Bisect telling us a different Breaking Commit?_